jjcremmers/jjcremmers.github.io/_pages/gallery2.md

   </div>
 </div>

-## Affiliated
+## Affiliated members

-PhD students currently in my group.
+PhD students and Post-Docs that I supervise or collaborate with.

 <div class="container">
   <div class="row">